Home Remedies For Benign Prostatic Hyperplasia

-Stinging nettle also known as Bichchhu buti in hindi, is a perennial flowering plant that has been used medicinally for ages.
+Stinging nettle also is known as Bichchhu but in Hindi, is a perennial flowering plant that has been used medicinally for ages.
 It is best known for the stinging reaction that occurs when the skin comes into contact with the fine hairs located on its leaves and stems.

 Stinging nettle can also lessen BPH symptoms.
 The root contains essential bioactive phytochemicals that help shrink prostate tissue.
 Being a natural diuretic, it also encourages the elimination of inflammatory wastes through urination.

 How to consume the stinging nettle?

 - Add 1 teaspoon of dried nettle leaves to a cup of hot water.

 - Strain it after 10 minutes.

 - Drink this tea 2 or 3 times daily.

 The corn silk is the stigma and style of the female part of the corn.
 The stigma is the sticky end of the silk where pollen attaches.